 You can go around London on a regular bus and you can also take a Big Bus tour that will take you to different attractions of the city.
 It is ideal for a tourist as you have a guide or an audio system that will provide all the information regarding the attractions that you are passing by.
 You can also hop-off and hop-on again on a subsequent bus after exploring an attraction that you like.

-Besides the above options, you can take themed tours which can either be bike tours or walking tours.
+Besides the above options, you can join various more themed tours which can either be bike tours or walking tours.
 Another option is to either skate around the city or do some skiing even without snow.